nohren/MiniMax-Tree-AI-simulation/README.md

 Observation 1:

 **Seize the initiative, it's a 2x advantage**: Bot A won 2x more than Bot B of equal or lesser skill simply because Bot A goes first.
+Taking the initiative forces player 2 into a corner from the get go.

 Observation 2: